Entropy-based random quantum states: Algorithm for generating BKM states and Hamiltonians

-To investigate the von-Neumann entropy statistics, our algorithm can be straightforwardly used to numerically sample the BKM random states.
-In Figure~\ref{fig:mean} we plot the average entropy $\langle S \rangle_{BKM}$ as a function of dimension $N$ and compare to the maximum entropy $\text{ln} \ N$.
+This algorithm can be used to investigate the von-Neumann entropy statistics at finite size.
+In Figure~\ref{fig:mean} we plot the average entropy $\langle S \rangle$ as a function of dimension $N$ and compare to the maximum entropy $\text{ln} \ N$.
 Even at moderate size $N\sim 20$ we find that the asymptotic formula~\eqref{eq:asym} is accurate.
 We also compare this to the average BH entropy, $\langle S \rangle_{BH}=\psi_0(1+N^2/2)-\psi_0(N+1/2)$, derived in \cite{sarkar2019bures,wei2020proof}, where $\psi_0(x)$ is the digamma function.
 We see that, as anticipated, the BKM states are less mixed overall which confirms the inequality~\eqref{eq:ineq} for finite $N$.
 In Figure~\ref{fig:hist} we plot a histogram representing the full PDF of entropy in terms of the standardised variable $x=\frac{S(\rho)-\langle S \rangle}{\sigma[S]}$ with $\sigma^2[S]=\langle S^2 \rangle-\langle S \rangle^2$ the variance in entropy.
 One can see that the PDF is approximately Gaussian, and the inset shows that $\sigma[S]$ decreases monotonically with size $N$.
 These results give numerical evidence that for BKM states the von-Neumann entropy concentrates on its average~\eqref{eq:asym} at large dimensions.
 Concentration of measure is also found in both the HS and BH ensembles \cite{hayden2006aspects,bianchi2022volume,wei2020exact,hovhannisyan2024concentration}, and so the BKM ensemble inherits similar concentration properties albeit at less mixedness.
 A rigorous proof of this concentration of measure is left as an open conjecture.

-Given that HS and BH states can be obtained as reduced density matrices of global Haar-random pure states \cite{zyczkowski2011generating}, it is interesting to consider the types of random pure states that produce a BKM density matrix~\eqref{eq:recipe} upon partial tracing.
-To do so let $\{\ket{k}\}_{k=1}^N$ be an arbitrary orthogonal basis on $\mathcal{H}$, and consider a vector $\ket{X}\in\mathcal{H}\otimes \bar{\mathcal{H}}$ on a double Hilbert space given by

-where the random variables $\{Y_k,\phi_k,X_{ij}\}$ are sampled according to Step A in the algorithm.
-We can then introduce a normalised pure state

-with $U\in U(N)$ a Haar unitary.
-Taking a partial trace over $\bar{\mathcal{H}}$ then gives a desired a BKM state~\eqref{eq:recipe}, via $\rho=\text{Tr}_{\bar{\mathcal{H}}}\ket{\psi_X}\bra{\psi_X}$.
-The entropy $S(\rho)$ of the reduced density matrix is then a measure of entanglement of the random pure state $\ket{\psi_X}$ \cite{page1993average}.
-However, the structure of $\ket{\psi_X}$ is clearly different to that of a Haar random vector and thus exhibits distinct entanglement statistics.
-In particular, we have observed that $\ket{\psi_X}$ has less entanglement on average; intuitively this is to expected because such states are less typical than a Haar state.